joakimk/testbot/README.markdown

 Benefits
 ----

 One of the main benefits of testbot compared to other test distribution tools is that it **only requires you to be able to access one central server**.
-Because of this it's easy to add new users and you can use testbot from anywhere using SSH tunneling (built in support).g
+Because of this it's easy to add new users and you can use testbot from anywhere using SSH tunneling (built in support).

 How it works
 ----